Move to content

-Procurement development programme for improved procurement performance
+Procurement development programme – together for more effective procurement

 We aim to improve procurement performance, in particular by increasing the willingness to bid.
 We do this, for example, by making it easier to participate in competitive tendering, improving communication, increasing market dialogue and by cutting red tape.